cambiotraining/hpc-intro/02-working_on_hpc.md

 ![Connect to a remote server with _VS Code_.](images/vscode_ssh.svg)

 Once you are connected to the HPC in this way, you can edit files and even create new files and folders on the HPC filesystem.
+You can also **open a terminal within VS Code** by going to the menu "Terminal > New Terminal".

 :::exercise